Tears of Rage

-"Tears of Rage" is a song with lyrics written by Bob Dylan and melody by Richard Manuel.
+"Tears of Rage" is a song with lyrics written by Bob Dylan and music by Richard Manuel.
 Dylan and the Band first recorded the song in 1967, but it was not released until 1975 on The Basement Tapes album.
 In 1968, the Band recorded it for their debut album Music from Big Pink.

 Initial recordings

 The song was first recorded in rehearsal sessions at the Band's upstate New York residence, Big Pink, in 1967, with Dylan on lead vocal and the Band backing him.
 These sessions were not officially released until the 1975 double-album The Basement Tapes, although they were widely bootlegged in the late 1960s and early 1970s.

 The first official release of the song was as the first track on the Band's debut, 1968 album Music from Big Pink, with Manuel on vocal.
 According to Levon Helm, "Richard sang one of the best performances of his life."

 In a song review for AllMusic, Bill Janovitz compared the two versions:

 "The Dylan version is a gentle folk-soul reading; he and the Band are still feeling their way through the phrasing and the arrangement.
 By the time the Band recorded it, they had slowed it down to a passionate, gospel-informed, New Orleans-style lament."